An official website of the United States government.

 Award Amount: $97,200

-Why it matters: Following historic hurricane seasons, many landowners throughout the Gulf of Mexico—including project partners from the National Park Service Gulf Islands National Seashore—are faced with a complex suite of decisions regarding where to rebuild coastal roads and other infrastructure, where to place overwashed sediments cleared from roads and parking lots, and where to plant native vegetation that would improve dune stability and beach mice habitat.
-Project partners, including Florida Fish and Wildlife Conservation Commission and the U.S. Fish and Wildlife Service, desire a framework that allows them to make recommendations regarding restoration projects and their impacts on federally and state-listed species like sea turtles, beach mice, and shorebirds in a manner that is sensitive to landowner needs and conflicting species-specific habitat needs.
+Why it matters: Managing coastal barrier islands for fish and wildlife conservation and human-use is particularly challenging because these islands are dynamic ecosystems with landscapes that change as sand is moved by wind and water.
+Following historic hurricane seasons, private and federal landowners throughout the Gulf are faced with a complex suite of decisions regarding restoration of coastal habitats.
+Uncertainties include where to rebuild coastal roads and other infrastructure, where to place overwashed sediments cleared from roads and parking lots, and where to plant native vegetation that would improve dune stability and beach mice habitat.
+The Florida Fish and Wildlife Conservation Commission and the U.S. Fish and Wildlife Service desire a framework that allows them to make recommendations regarding restoration projects and their impacts on threatened or endangered species like sea turtles, beach mice, and shorebirds in a manner that is sensitive to landowner needs and conflicting species-specific habitat needs.